 In the sample configuration, the IP Office LAN1 port is physically connected to the local area network switch at the IP Office customer site.
 The default gateway for this network is 10.80.150.1.
-The Avaya SBCE resides on a different subnet and requires an IP Route to allow SIP traffic between the two devices.
 To add an IP Route in IP Office, right-click IP Route from the Navigation pane, and select New.
 To view or edit an existing route, select IP Route from the Navigation pane, and select the appropriate route from the Group pane.
 The following screen shows the Details pane with the relevant route using Destination LAN1.